Trio of Top Boutique Hotels in Greenpoint Brooklyn

 Franklin Guest House caters to a growing global clientele, who may have until late in the day to tour the area before an evening flight.
 Staff invite guests who have already checked out to store luggage, do laundry, and use the Fitness Center shower before leaving.

-The Franklin Guest House offers the same perks as do The Box House and Henry Norman Hotels, and now serves a cross cultural menu at Madre Restaurant.
-Suites start at $269 per night and include all amenities cited at the two other Greenpoint boutique hotels.
+The Franklin Guest House offers the same perks as The Box House and Henry Norman Hotels, and now serves a cross-cultural menu at Madre Restaurant.

 Author